superwall/Superwall-iOS/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints (see below).
-6. Tag @jakemore, @anglinb, and @yusuftor in the pull request.
+6. Tag @yusuftor, @jakemore, and @anglinb in the pull request.

 ## Coding Style